SAN DIEGO VIOLENT CRIMES ATTORNEY

 - Manslaughter, which is defined by California Penal Code 192 as “the unlawful killing of a human being without malice.”
 Manslaughter can be broken down into three subcategories:

-- Child Endangerment: Child Endangerment is defined by California Penal Code 273a as willfully placing a child in danger or by causing or allowing the following to be inflicted upon a minor:
+These crimes are defined by California Penal Code 273a as willfully placing a child in danger or by causing or allowing the following to be inflicted upon a minor:

 - Unjustifiable physical pain or mental suffering